openenergymonitor/docs/main/heatpumps/guide.md

 In the introduction, Glyn addresses the validation of his space heating demand estimate through monitored results, highlighting the discrepancy with EPC estimates that, in his case, doubled the projected space heating demand.

-Glyn discusses the result of his blower door test in more detail at 3:10 which suggests an air change rate as low as 0.3 ACH.
-The video presents results from the coldest day monitored so far where the average heat input from the heat pump was 3.0 kW.
-This agrees well with the calculated heat demand of 3.3 kW at -3C obtained using these lower air change rate values.
+Glyn discusses the result of his blower door test in more detail at 3:10.
+The video presents results from the coldest day monitored up to that point, where the average heat input from the heat pump was 3.0 kW, the difference in temperature between inside and outside was 21K.

+This agreed well with Glyn's calculated heat demand of 3.3 kW at -3C using 0.3 ACH.
+Further colder days this winter suggested a slightly higher heat loss rate closer to 3.6±0.5 kW [See HeatpumpMonitor.org heat demand tool](https://heatpumpmonitor.org/heatloss?id=4).
+Using 0.6 ACH for the heat loss calculation results in a heat loss of 4.0 kW which is within the upper edge of uncertainty looking at the measured data.

 ## Case study 2: 1980s Bungalow, Vaillant Arotherm 5kW